MikoAL/Lucid/README.md

 ## Project Goal

 Create a Chatbot that you can speak and listen to for a long time and still have the bot reasonably pass as a human.

+## License

+Until I know how licenses work, all rights are reserved to the repository owner.

+Will update this section when I know how to legally protect myself.